 The American psychologist Frederick Herzberg puts forward another argument on the view of what people expect from their job and therefore he argues that wages can avoid dissatisfaction but cannot stimuli people to perform their job.
-At the same time, the author suggests two dimensional model of motivation, based on the idea that the presence of one set of job characteristics or incentives leads to worker satisfaction (motivators) at work, while another and separate set of job characteristics leads to dissatisfaction (hygiene factors) at work.
-The motivators are related to the job content like achievement, recognition, the work itself, responsibility, advancement, and growth, while hygiene factors are company policy, supervision and interpersonal relationships, working conditions, salary, status and security.(Herzberg, F., 1987).
-Other way to look at these two factors is that the satisfiers relate to what a person does while dissatisfies relate to the situation in which the person does the job.
+At the same time, the author suggests a two dimensional model of motivation, based on the idea that the presence of one set of job characteristics or incentives leads to worker satisfaction (motivators) at work, while another and separate set of job characteristics leads to dissatisfaction (hygiene factors) at work.
+The motivators are related to the job content like achievement, recognition, the work itself, responsibility, advancement, and growth, while hygiene factors are company policy, supervision and interpersonal relationships, working conditions, salary, status and security (Herzberg, F., 1987).
+Another way to look at these two factors is that the satisfiers relate to what a person does while dissatisfies relate to the situation in which the person does the job.

 Additional content theory is the McClelland’s acquired needs theory, which is divided into three main aspects: the need of achievement, the need of affiliation and the need of power.
 The first one is connected with the wish to do something better or more professionally or to solve problems.
 The need of affiliation is related to the desire to create relationships, to explore other’s behavior, thoughts and opinion and to interact with them.
 The third kind of need is linked with the desire to control others, to have an influence on them or to be responsible for others.
 These three types of needs are faced during people’s lifetime and can motivate individuals in their work performance.

 Why people prefer one action over another in the workplace is examined by the process theories.
 On one hand is the equity theory which is based on the idea of balancing.
 The main researcher about this theory was J. Stacy Adams, who claims that employees search to manage equity between the inputs(contributions) that they bring to a job and the outcome(rewards) that they receive from it against the perceived inputs and outcomes of others (Adams, 1965).
-On the other hand, is the expectancy theory, which was introduced by Victor H. Vroom in 1964 and its idea is to give explanation why people choose one action over another.
+On the other hand, is expectancy theory, which was introduced by Victor H. Vroom in 1964 and its idea is to give explanation why people choose one action over another.
 He includes three variables: expectancy, instrumentality and valence.
 Expectancy is the belief that man’s effort will lead to preferred outcome.
 Instrumentality is the belief that a person will receive a reward if he achieves his goal.
 Valence is the significance of what man has accomplished.